Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: System Model and Problem Formulation

-According to the NOMA principle, users with stronger channel conditions are capable of employing successive interference cancellation (SIC) to decode the signals intended for weaker users prior to decoding their own.
-In the considered scenario, users located in the reflection region benefit from a direct link to the BS, thereby experiencing stronger effective channel gains than those in the transmission region.
-For users within the same region, the channel gain is characterized based on the propagation distance.
-Accordingly, assume the order of the channel gains of the users is given by
+{According to the NOMA principle, users with stronger effective channel conditions are capable of employing successive interference cancellation (SIC) to decode the signals intended for weaker users prior to decoding their own.
+In this work, we consider a commonly adopted and representative deployment scenario, where users in the reflection region generally experience stronger effective channel gains than those in the transmission region, due to the availability of a direct BS--user link in addition to the FIRES-assisted path.
+This assumption is introduced to specify a representative SIC decoding order for system-level analysis and does not imply a universally valid channel ordering.} Accordingly, assume the order of the channel gains of the users is given by

-where $\mathbf{F}_{\text{R},k} = {\mathbf{h}}_{\text{R},k}^H {\mathbf{\Phi}}_{\text{b}}^H {\mathbf{G}} + {\mathbf{H}}_{\text{b},k} $, and $\mathbf{F}_{\text{T},q} = {\mathbf{h}}_{\text{T},q}^H{{\mathbf{\Theta}}_{\text{b}}^H}{{\mathbf{G}}}$.
+where $\mathbf{F}_{\text{R},k} = {\mathbf{h}}_{\text{R},k}^H {\mathbf{\Phi}}_{\text{b}}^H {\mathbf{G}} + \mathbf{h}_{\text{b},k} $, and $\mathbf{F}_{\text{T},q} = {\mathbf{h}}_{\text{T},q}^H{{\mathbf{\Theta}}_{\text{b}}^H}{{\mathbf{G}}}$.
 Thus, the SIC decoding order at the $q$th T user can be expressed as

 and the SIC decoding order at the $k$th R user is given by

 Therefore, the signal-to-interference-plus-noise-ratio (SINR) of the $q$th T user can be represented as

 where $q=1, 2, \cdots,Q-1$, and